Environmental concerns and sustainability are high up the political agenda, not least for private landlords.

 ESG and the Private Rented Sector

-Let’s look at how to apply ESG to the PRS.
+Let’s look at how to apply ESG to landlords in the PRS.

 The PRS is very diverse, with 82% of English landlords owning under 5 properties.
 However, the remaining 18% of landlords who own 5 or more properties represent 48% of tenancies.
 (Source: English Private Landlord Survey 2021).
 UK’s largest private landlord, Grainger plc, is a FTSE 250 company with almost 10,000 properties.